7:45 AM – Arrive at the Capitol (200 East Colfax Avenue, Denver)

-- Enter the building either from the north or south entrances.
-You will need to go through security, removing belts and all metal.
+- Go through security on either the north side (Colfax and Sherman) or the south side (E. 14th Ave.) removing belts and all metal.
 Place bags through the machine.
 You do not need to remove shoes.

 8:30 AM - 11:30 AM - Lobbying in Senate and House Chambers and office meetings with legislators.

 - Each group will have its own schedule and legislative targets.
-Each group will have an experienced team leader.
+Each group will have an experienced team leader (see script below).

 11:30 AM - 4:00 PM – Lunch and office meetings with legislators.